Is the UI Passport Acceptance Facility open to the public?

 How do I renew my passport?

-Most passport renewals MUST be done by mail.
-Check the U.S. Department of State website to see if you need to apply by mail or in person.
-If you don't qualify to renew by mail, then you may make an appointment with our office.
+Online renewal may be available for 10-year passport holders.
+Otherwise, in most cases, renewal of a 10-year passport must be done by mail.
+Go to the U.S. Department of State website to confirm whether you are eligible to renew online or by mail.
+If you don’t qualify to renew online or by mail, you may make an appointment with our office online or by calling (319) 467-0153.

 How do I renew my child's passport?